keirlx/OSProject/README.md

 @joeynor ➜ /workspaces/OSProject (main) $ docker restart romantic_jackson
 ```
+Yes, if the container is stop using docker stop and then restart it using docker restart, the file inside the container should still be available.
+The docker restart command retains the filesystem state of the container, including any changes made to files inside it.
+As long as we haven't removed the container, the file should still be present after the restart.

 7. Stop the container and delete the container.
 What happened to your helloworld.txt?